ibm-cloud-docs/containers/ts-ingress/ts-ingress-debug.md

     ```
     {: screen}

-5. Verify that the ALB IP address is removed from the DNS registration for your domain by checking the Cloudflare server.
+5. Verify that the ALB IP address is removed from the DNS registration for your domain by checking the Akamai server.
 Note that the DNS registration might take a few minutes to update.
     ```
-    host mycluster-<hash>-0000.us-south.containers.appdomain.cloud ada.ns.cloudflare.com
+    host mycluster-<hash>-0000.us-south.containers.appdomain.cloud ada.ns.Akamai.com
     ```
     {: pre}